Heath and Fitness for Diving

 What is Decompression Sickness?

 Also known as “the bends”, decompression sickness is a condition caused by excess Nitrogen in the blood and body tissues forming tiny bubbles when a diver ascends to the surface (decompresses).
 Normally, if you follow safe diving limits by using dive tables and/or computers, you are at very very low risk of decompression sickness.
-You learn about this condition during the PADI Open Water course.
+You learn about this condition during the SSI or PADI Open Water course.

 You cannot take a commercial flight directly after diving, as the ambient pressure in the cabin is too low and can lead to Nitrogen bubble formation.
 The latest recommendation is to wait at least 18 hours after multiple dives before flying.

 Phuket, as a major tourist destination has some excellent health travel services.
 There are 2 International Hospitals, 3 recompression chambers, and a plethora of clinics, dentists, and even such things as plastic surgery and laser eye surgery.
 Indeed, medical tourism is booming!